Tackling a rising tide of plastic pollution

 On one expedition to the North Pacific gyre between California and Hawaii, Jennifer and her team collected more than 32,000 pieces of microplastic.

-Gooseneck barnacles that attach to floating objects at the surface and filter plankton from the water are even more profoundly affected.
-Of the ones they sampled, more than a third had plastic in their gut, she said.
+Gooseneck barnacles, which attach to floating objects at the surface and filter plankton from the water, are even more profoundly affected.
+More than a third of the barnacles Jennifer sampled had plastic in their gut.

-This only scratches the surface of the problem, she said, because her team wasn’t able to sample even tinier nanoplastic particles.
+This only scratches the surface of the problem, because her team wasn’t able to sample even tinier nanoplastic particles.

 California leads the world